Hello! I’m Carly-May, a journalist based in Brighton, Sussex.

 While studying for a Politics and International Relations degree at the University of Southampton I was involved in two student publications: The Edge and the Wessex Scene.

-I also presented and produced my own radio show on Southampton University’s student radio station, Surge Radio, called Scones and Jams, an entertainment show which varied from guest slots, interviews, reviews and specialist music shows.
+I was the Live Editor of The Edge from 2016-2018 and I was the Wessex Scene’s Opinion Editor from 2016-17 and their Head of Events from 2017-2018.
+I also presented and produced my own radio show on Southampton University’s student radio station, Surge Radio.
 I spent as much free time as possible in the studio thinking of new show and feature ideas and trying to hone and polish my radio presence, which was recognised in being highly commended for ‘Most Improved’ at the annual Surge Awards.
 I also won ‘Most Shows This Year’ at the radio station’s 2018 AGM, as I frequently took free show slots as well as helping with charity events, outside broadcasts, and Varsity coverage where I stood in to cover tchoukball at the last minute.

 I gained experience in editing using Adobe Suite while at university and afterwards in my current work, and I’m well versed in Premiere Pro, InDesign, Audition and Lightroom.